 But the other part, “Truth is One.”
 What to make of that?
 It is not so evident on the surface.
 The words and symbols used along these paths do differ, sometimes drastically.
 It takes some digging, and then, like dinosaur bones, you rarely if ever find an intact skeletal system –something a lot more like jigsaw puzzle pieces.

 But there are some who make a vocation of putting together the puzzle pieces.
-Maybe it starts with noticing how precisely two pieces fit together to form an image of truth greater than either could carry on its own –a simple parallel between Christ and Krishna, for example.
+Maybe it starts with noticing how precisely two pieces fit together to form an image of truth greater than either could carry on its own — a simple parallel between Christ and Krishna, for example.
 Perhaps intellectual curiosity is what leads one to continue looking for more pieces that fit, or (as in my case) a deep and growing conviction that the picture will keep getting better as the pieces fill it in.
-Indeed, it has been my experience over the past twelve years that “Truth is One,” though complex to understand at first, is quite simple to navigate once the mind is trained to look for synthesis rather than prove a thesis or antithesis.
-And once the picture starts to feel complete, understanding becomes simple as well –or rather, it disappears from the picture, replaced by ” the peace which passeth all understanding”
+Indeed, it has been my experience over that “Truth is One,” though complex to understand at first, is quite simple to navigate once the mind is trained to look for synthesis rather than prove a thesis or antithesis.
+And once the picture starts to feel complete, understanding becomes simple as well — or rather, it disappears from the picture, replaced by ” the peace which passeth all understanding”

-This puzzle-piecing is what excites me the most about my path as a pan-Perennialist.
-I long ago gave up the notion that any one item on the buffet table would satisfy me, and I observed that my true hunger for synthesis was far from unique, that there were cohorts from whom I could learn to craft collaborative ties between faiths instead of becoming a partisan of one or another.
+This puzzle-piecing is what excites me the most about my path as an Omniperennialist.
+I long ago gave up the notion that any one item on the buffet table would satisfy me, and I observed that my true hunger for synthesis was far from unique, that there was a kinship of scholars from whom I could learn to craft collaborative ties between faiths instead of becoming a partisan of one or another.
 I liken these folks to service workers at the smorgasbord rather than customers, people who have made it their job to replenish and revitalize all the offerings, who seek not to feed themselves from this bounty, and instead find their nourishment in seeing that we are all well-fed.